WiltshireWizard/Bike_Sharing_Demand/README.md

 ## EDA
 * I looked at the distributions of the data and the value counts for the various categorical variables.
-* Created Boxplots to explore how categorical variables relate to the count column (demand).
+* Created Boxplots to explore how categorical variables relate to the count column (demand):

 ![alt text](https://github.com/WiltshireWizard/Bike_Sharing_Demand/blob/master/Box_plots.png)

 * Identified unusual seasonal variation with peak usage in the autumn.
 After further analysis seasons were found to be poorly defined and seasons were redefined to contain the correct months.

-* Point plots to explore how demand varies with time of the day and other variables.
+* Point plots to explore how demand varies with time of the day and other variables:

 ![alt text](https://github.com/WiltshireWizard/Bike_Sharing_Demand/blob/master/pp1.png)